zuheer-salama/procurement-overrun-detector/README.md

 ## Outcome

-The query identified **138 MSAs** with cumulative latest-version SOW commitments exceeding their ceilings, totaling **approximately $40M in overages** across the affected portfolio.
+The query identified **over 130 MSAs** with cumulative latest-version SOW commitments exceeding their ceilings, totaling **tens of millions of dollars in overages** across the affected portfolio.

 The output was the start of a multi-step remediation workflow: